jashk/Crunchyroll.bundle/README.md

 To-do
 ====
-- [ ] Change the available_at & free_available_at descriptions to relative datetimes rather than actual datetimes.
+- [ ] Change the available_at descriptions to relative datetimes rather than actual datetimes.
 (E.g. 2 Days rather than 2013-03-05 11:00 PM)
-- [ ] Switch from Webkit to RTMP to improve quality
 - [ ] Add support for Simulcast countdowns
-- [ ] Fix site configs so that plex playback ends when the episode ends

 Changes
 =======
+v2.0.0:
+* Major release
+* The plugin now uses HLS streams instead of webkit based video
+* Free account support has been removed.
+The plugin now requires a premium membership.
+* The plugin will only show you content for which you pay.
+(E.g. Anime members will not be able to see Drama content.)

 v1.2.2:
 * Fixed a bug with the login code that caused problems when trying to resume an invalid session